The Grasshopper Peak Trail

 Click here to see the trailhead location in Google Maps.

-Start at the visitors center parking lot next to Burlington Campground.
+This hike can be started from either the Garden Club of America Grove parking lot or from the main visitor center.
+The Garden Club route is about 0.7 miles shorter, but has more climbing, so for this description we'll start at the visitor center parking lot next to Burlington Campground.
 Follow the Nature Trail through big lowland redwoods to the "River Access" trail, then descend to the Eel River.

 The trail emerges from the woods and into the wide gravelly river basin.
 Take a close look at where you exit from the brush, since the trail is hidden in the brush and can be hard to find on the return trip.